Piping Design Basics- Piping Isometric Drawings | Piping Isometrics (PDF)

 Image showing Offset

-If you happened to have difficulties reading the offset, try to draw the imaginary box.
-It could help you in having a better understanding of which axes the pipe travel and how the piping should look like.
+If you happen to have difficulties reading the offset, try to draw the imaginary box.
+It could help you have a better understanding of which axes the pipe travels and how the piping should look like.
 In the example given, take the flow from ‘x’, the pipe goes up; then up-northwest; then north.
 As you get along with Iso a lot, things will come naturally.

 3. A North arrow is provided in all piping isometrics to inform the location of the piping system in the piping/ general arrangement drawing.